 The Group enters into contracts with customers for the supply of silicon devices that are developed by the Group to the customer's specification.
 Silicon products are physical goods held as inventory with revenue recognised at a point in time when the customer obtains control of the products.
 Accordingly, where products are sold on 'ex-works' incoterms, revenue is recognised when the products are released for collection by the customer.
-Otherwise, revenue is recognised when the products are supplied on a consignment basis, delivery takes place and revenue is recognised when the products are taken out of the consignment by the customer.
+Otherwise, revenue is recognised when the products are delivered to the customer.
+Where products are supplied on a consignment basis, delivery takes place and revenue is recognised when the products are taken out of the consignment by the customer.